wet-boew/wet-boew-ssi/README.md

 ## Overview

-This feature adapts the HTML5 core markup structure for use with Server side includes (SSI).
+This feature adapts the HTML5 core markup structure for use with Server side includes (SSI) on an Apache web server.

 ##Benefits